Crigler-Najjar Syndrome Type II

 When to seek care: If the yellow coloring is prolonged or recurs, it is worth discussing with the pediatrician, who may draw on liver specialists to study the case carefully.

-Specialties that treat crigler-najjar syndrome type ii
+Data on 9 doctors who treat crigler-najjar syndrome type ii

 Treatment by city